High APY vs Safe Staking: How to Choose the Right Strategy for Your Crypto

 If you’re using multiple platforms or experimenting with higher-yield strategies, tracking this manually can quickly become difficult.

-To simplify this, you can use tools like :contentReference[oaicite:2] to automatically track transactions and generate reports.
+To simplify this, you can use tools like Koinly to automatically track transactions and generate reports.

 → https://koinly.io/?via=stakingcrypto